-As noted in Express Builds on page 7, you must consider whether the performance benefit of winking in DOs is worth the performance cost of making them available for winkin.
+As noted in Express Builds on page 8, you must consider whether the performance benefit of winking in DOs is worth the performance cost of making them available for winkin.

-NOTE: The process of looking for a DO to wink in does not slow performance, because the build tool uses an efficient algorithm to eliminate mismatches.
+NOTE: The process of looking for a DO to wink in uses an efficient algorithm to eliminate mismatches.
+The build tool does not contact other views to retrieve configuration records unless the configuration lookup process determines that there is a winkin candidate.